Are you planning on travelling to Portugal in the winter? You’re probably asking yourself “Does it snow in Portugal?“.

 Just be sure to dress appropriately for the weather and be aware of road conditions.

 Finally, if you prefer to take a guided tour, many companies offer winter tours of Portugal that include transportation.
 This can be a great way to see the sights without having to worry about driving or navigating public transportation.

 When it comes to winter weather in Portugal, temperatures can vary depending on the region you’re in.
 However, overall, Portugal is known for having a mild winter climate, with temperatures rarely dropping below freezing.

 In the coastal areas of Portugal, such as Lisbon and Porto, temperatures in the winter months generally hover between 10-15°C (50-59°F).
-In the southern Algarve region, temperatures can be slightly warmer, with average temperatures around 15-18°C (59-64°F).
+In the southern Algarve region, temperatures can be slightly warmer in places such as Lagos and Sagres, with average temperatures around 15-18°C (59-64°F).

 The temperature in northern Portugal, such as near Serra da Estrela, can drop to around 3°C or 4°C (39°F) in winter, with occasional snowfall in the mountainous regions.
 In cities like Braga, temperatures can range from 7°C to 14°C (45°F to 57°F) during the day, with nighttime temperatures dropping to around 5°C (41°F).

 Where to stay in Portugal in winter